Extending the Thermodynamic Form Factor Bootstrap Program: Multiple particle-hole excitations, crossing symmetry, and reparameterization invariance: Reparameterization invariance of thermodynamic form factors

 with

 Now consider a form-factor with a particle $\theta$ added.
 Describing $\rho_p$ now through a n-rapidity set $\ordered{\twt}_n$, we have

-where we multiply $f_{2n+4,IV}$ by a single power of $L$ mindful of the rule we do not include a power of $L$ for the particle rapidity, $\theta$, as it appears identically in both the in- and out-state.
+where we multiply $f_{2n+4,IV}$ by a single power of $L$ mindful of the rule we do not include a power of $L$ for the particle rapidity, $\theta$, as it appears identically in both the \emph{in}- and \emph{out}-state.
 Here the shifts are given by

 Note that when adding particle $\theta$ we took into account shifts upon it due to particle $\alpha$ and particle $\beta$ as denoted by $\theta'$ and $\theta''$ respectively.
 We do this in order to ensure that the infinite volume factor does not have any coinciding rapidities (necessitating a need to understand its disconnected pieces).
 Strictly speaking we could account for shifts upon $\alpha$ and $\beta$ due to $\theta$ but because we assume that $|\alpha-\beta|\gg (mL)^{-1}$, such an accounting would only lead to subleading corrections in $1/L$.
 We have also taken into account the shifts upon the rapidities describing the reference state, $\ordered{\theta}_n$, due to the addition of $\theta$.
 Note however that the difference of shifts, $\twt'_j-\twt''_j$, goes unchanged from $\theta'_j-\theta''_j$.